-Top Western, Arab officials gather in Saudi Arabia to discuss Syria
+EU agrees to tackle Syria sanctions as Western, Arab leaders meet in Riyadh

 A lightning rebel offensive overthrew al-Assad on December 8 and the HTS, which led the advance, set up a caretaker government that appointed al-Shaibani as the foreign minister.

+He told Al Jazeera that until the government can deliver on points emphasised by the Western parties, “any assistance will be quite limited in scope and mostly confined to the humanitarian aspect.”

+“What Syria needs is much beyond that and consists of massive reconstruction.
+So far, we don’t see the Western actors showing full commitment before they see some steps in Syria.”

-The meeting is the first to include Syria’s new rulers and top Western officials and will be led by Saudi Arabia.
+The Riyadh meeting was the first to include Syria’s new rulers and top Western officials and was led by Saudi Arabia.

-It follows a meeting of top diplomats from the US, the United Kingdom, France, Germany and the EU held on Syria in Rome on Thursday and a landmark meeting Jordan hosted in December, where regional players signalled concerns over Syria’s new rulers and what they need to do to get international recognition.
+It followed a meeting of top diplomats from the US, the United Kingdom, France, Germany and the EU held on Syria in Rome on Thursday and a landmark meeting Jordan hosted in December, where regional players signalled concerns over Syria’s new rulers and what they need to do to get international recognition.